 "I see, sir.
 Yes, we can, by using your brain as Guide, reproduce it in an Oman body.
 You would then have the powers and most of the qualities of both . . ."
 "No, you don't see, because I've got my screen on.
-Which I will now take off"-he suited action to word-"since the whole planet's screened and I have nothing to hide from you.
-Teddy Blake and I both thought of that, but we'll consider it only as the ultimately last resort.
+Which I will now take off"he suited action to word-"since the whole planet's screened and I have nothing to hide from you. $\frac{\text{Teddy Blake and I both thought of that, but we'll consider it only as the ultimately last}{}$ resort.
 We don't want to live a million years.
 And we want our race to keep on developing.
 But you folks can replace carbon-based molecules with silicon based ones just as easily as, and a hell of a lot faster than, mineral water petrifies wood.
 What can you do along the line of rebuilding me that way?
-And if you can do any such conversion, what would I live on?
+And if you can do any such conversion, what would happen?
+Would I live at all?
+And if so, how long?
+How would I live?
+What would I live on?
 All that kind of stuff."
 "Shortly before they left, two of the Masters did some work on that very thing.
 Tuly and I converted them, sir."
 "Fine--or is it?
 How did it work out?"
 "Perfectly, sir . . . except that they destroyed themselves.
 It was thought that they wearied of existence."
 "I don't wonder.
 Well, if it comes to that, I can do the same.
-You can convert me, then."
+You can convert me, then." will not be harmed in any way.
+Also, there will be many more changes involved than simple substitution."
+"Of course.
+I realize that.
+Just see what you can do, please, and let me know."
+"We will, sir, and thank you very much."
+As has been intimated, no Terran can know what researches Larry and Tuly and the other Oman specialists performed, or how they arrived at the conclusions they reached.
+However, in less than a week Larry reported to Hilton.